5 Scriptures to Find Rest During Uncertain Times

 Life has been a little surreal in the last few years.
 While I’m trying to find my rhythm in this ever-changing world, there is always one thing that I can ground myself in and know will never change – God’s Promises.
 His Word is the one thing I can depend on to be true regardless of the circumstances around me.

-Myself, my husband, and our 12 year old twins were ALL home together during quarantine, trying to figure out our routine and stay away from each other (at least a little bit), which was just hard.
-I'm not sure what you're going through right now - whether you're still distant from family and friends, you're overwhelmed by the weight of what is happening in the world, you or someone you love is suffering from illness, or you're just trying to adjust to your "new normal".
+Myself, my husband, and our teenage twins were ALL home together during quarantine, trying to figure out our routine and stay away from each other (at least a little bit), which was just hard.
+I'm not sure what you're going through right now - whether you're still distant from family and friends, you're overwhelmed by the weight of what is happening in the world, you or someone you love is suffering from illness, or you're just trying to adjust to your current normal.

 His Word has really been the anchor for my hope these past months, and these Scriptures are really encouraging my heart right now.
 Each one has spoken to me, reminding me that He loves me unconditionally and He is always there.
 Because of that, I can cast all my worries onto Him.
 I pray they do the same for you.

 Matthew 11:28 NIV - Then Jesus said, “Come to me, all of you who are weary and carry heavy burdens, and I will give you rest."